Edgenesis/shifu/README.md

 # Features
 **Kubernetes native** — developing your application while managing your devices, spare the need for maintaining an additional O&M infrastructure

-**Open Platform**— avoide vendor lock-in, you can easily deploy Shifu on public, private and hybrid cloud.
+**Open Platform**— No vendor lock-in.
+You can easily deploy Shifu on the edge(from RaspberryPi to edge clusters) or on the cloud(public, private and hybrid cloud are all supported).

 **Protocol agnostic** — HTTP, MQTT, RTSP, Siemens S7, TCP socket, OPC UA...The microservice architecture of Shifu enables it to quickly adapt to new protocols.
 <div align="center">
 <img width="900px" src="./img/shifu-before-and-after.png"></img>
 </div>

-# How to connect a private-protocol camera with five lines of code
+# How to connect a proprietary-protocol camera with five lines of code
 <div align="center">

 <img width="900px" src="./img/five-lines-to-connect-to-a-camera.gif"></img>